hoangton/smartcash/merchants/technical.rst

 on your website makes it easy to receive payment and tips in SmartCash, both online and offline.

-- In SmartCash Node Client, go to the **Receive** tab, generate an address if necessary, and double-click it to display a QR code.
+- In SmartCash NodeClient, go to the **Receive** tab, generate an address if necessary, and double-click it to display a QR code.
 Right click on the QR code and select **Save Image** to save a PNG file.